doocs/leetcode/solution/1900-1999/1907.Count Salary Categories/README_EN.md

 <p>&nbsp;</p>

-<p>Write an SQL query to report the number of bank accounts of each salary category.
+<p>Calculate the number of bank accounts of each salary category.
 The salary categories are:</p>

 <ul>
 	<li><code>&quot;Low Salary&quot;</code>: All the salaries <strong>strictly less</strong> than <code>$20000</code>.</li>